talisein/dregarnuhr/README.md

 # Limitations (TODOs)

-- If you make an omnibus, you need the first book.
-  - Missing volumes after that are ok (obviously, they will not be included)
 - I don't have a mac to test the mac version on.
 Let me know if it works.

 # Examples